India must remain an integral part of global economy: Amitabh Kant

-NEW DELHI : India must remain an integral part of the global economy if it has to grow at 9-10 per cent over the next three decades, Niti Aayog CEO Amitabh Kant said on Monday.
+Niti Aayog CEO Amitabh Kant said India needs to become a major global exporting nation, without that it will not be possible to become richer and create wealth for its people over the next three decades

-India must remain an integral part of the global economy if it has to grow at 9-10 per cent over the next three decades, Niti Aayog CEO Amitabh Kant said on Monday.
+NEW DELHI : India must remain an integral part of the global economy if it has to grow at 9-10% over the next three decades, Niti Aayog CEO Amitabh Kant said on Tuesday.

 Speaking at the 15th India Digital Summit, Kant said India needs to become a major global exporting nation, without that it will not be possible to become richer and create wealth for its people over the next three decades.

-"If India has to grow at 9-10 per cent over a three-decade period, it must be open, it must be an integral part of the global economy.
+"If India has to grow at 9-10% over a three-decade period, it must be open, it must be an integral part of the global economy.

 "It must be an integral part of the global supply chain," he said.